lpewton/stock-controller/README.md

 - PORT: 8000
 - CLOUDINARY_URL: API environment variable
 - DATABASE_URL: value supplied by Heroku
+- DEBUG_COLLECTSTATIC: 1

 ### In the app:
 1. Create an env.py file
 2. Link the database, cloudinary and secret key to the env.py file
-3. Add the database url, cloudinary url and secret key to the settings.py file
+3. Add the database url, cloudinary url and secret key to the settings.py file, always through the env.py file for security
 4. Add the Heroku app to allowed hosts
 5. Create the Procfile file
 6. Push the project to Github